UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_11.md

   - We can read `:` as **“to”**.

-  - And finally, if the indices are labelled with numbers, we do not need “quotations” when calling them.
+  - And finally, if the row index is labelled with numbers, we do not need “quotations” when slicing.

 ---